Love Galore: Release

 SZA premiered "Love Galore" during a performance on Jimmy Kimmel Live! in January 2017.
 The studio version of the song was uploaded on SZA's SoundCloud account on April 27, and the next day "Love Galore" was released for digital download on iTunes as a single.
 It is the second single from SZA's album, Ctrl, which was released on June 9.

 On the five-year anniversary of Ctrl, SZA released in celebration of the milestone the album's deluxe edition.
 It contains seven bonus tracks, one of which being a version of "Love Galore" without Scott's verse subtitled "Alt version".

-Live performances

 To further promote the single following increased airplay on rhythmic and urban radio, SZA performed the song at The Tonight Show with Jimmy Fallon on July 20, 2017.
 She also performed the song at the 2017 BET Awards and on Saturday Night Live.

-Critical reception

-Pitchfork highlighted the song as a standout track from Ctrl, noting its "captivating blend of vulnerability and strength".
-Rolling Stone lauded the song's "mesmerizing melody and introspective lyrics," and Billboard commended SZA's ability to "weave a complex emotional narrative with ease."

 Gerrick Kennedy at the Los Angeles Times called the song SZA's "breakout single".
 Rolling Stone highlighted the song for its "vulnerability beneath the bravado" in their 2023 edition of "The 500 Greatest Albums of All Time".